 Step 3: Use the constrained audit prompt

-Paste this template, filling in the bracketed slots:
+Paste this into the Custom review instructions preset (or into a chat turn), filling in the bracketed slots:

 Audit only [SCOPE] for [DIMENSION] issues.